Jacques Tati: Playtime

-Considered by many his masterpiece, Playtime (1967), shot in 70mm, was to be the most ambitious yet risky and expensive work of Tati's career.
+Playtime (1967), shot in 70mm, was to be the most ambitious yet risky and expensive work of Tati's career.

 In an essay for the Criterion Collection, Kent Jones wrote:

 Playtime took nine years to make, and Tati had to borrow heavily from his own resources to complete the picture.
 At the time of its making, Playtime (1967) was the most expensive film in French history.
 Of the film, Tati said: "Play Time [sic] is the big leap, the big screen.
 I'm putting myself on the line.
 Either it comes off or it doesn't.
 There's no safety net."
 Tati famously built an entire glass and steel mini-city (nicknamed Tativille) on the outskirts of Paris for the film, which took years to build and left him mired in debt.

-In the film, Hulot and a group of American tourists lose themselves in the futuristic glass and steel of the commercially globalised modern Parisian suburbs, where only human nature and a few reflective views of the old city of Paris itself still emerge to breathe life into the sterile new metropolis.
+In the film, Mr. Hulot and a group of American tourists lose themselves in the futuristic glass and steel of the commercially globalised mid-century modern Parisian suburbs, where only human nature and a few reflective views of the old Paris still emerge to breathe life into the sterile new metropolis.
 Playtime had even less of a plot than Tati's earlier films, and he endeavored to make his characters, including Hulot, almost incidental to his portrayal of a modernist and robotic Paris.

 Playtime was originally 155 minutes in length, but Tati soon released an edited version of 126 minutes; this is the version that was generally released to theatres in 1967.
 Later versions appeared in 35mm format.
-In 1979, a copy of the film was revised again to 108 minutes, and this re-edited version was released on VHS video in 1984.
-Though Playtime was a critical success (François Truffaut praised it as "a film that comes from another planet, where they make films differently"), it was a massive and expensive commercial failure, eventually resulting in Tati's bankruptcy.
+In 1979, a copy of the film was revised again to 108 minutes, and this re-edited version was released on VHS in 1984.
+Though Playtime was a critical success (François Truffaut praised it as "a film that comes from another planet, where they make films differently"), it was a massive commercial failure, eventually resulting in Tati's bankruptcy.

-Tati biographer David Bellos noted that Tati had approached everybody from Darryl F. Zanuck to French prime minister Georges Pompidou in a bid to get the film completed.
+Tati biographer David Bellos noted that Tati had approached figures ranging from American film producer Darryl F. Zanuck to French prime minister Georges Pompidou in a bid to get the film completed.
 "His personal overdrafts began to mount, and long before Play Time was finished, Tati was in substantial debt to the least forgiving of all creditors, the Collectors of Taxes."
 When Tati failed to pay off his loans, his films were impounded by the banks.
-Tati was forced to sell the family house of Saint-Germain shortly after the death of his mother, Claire van Hoof, and move back into Paris.
+Tati was forced to sell the family house of Saint-Germain shortly after the death of his mother and move back into Paris.
 Spectra Films was placed into administration, concluding in the liquidation of the company in 1974, with an auction of all film rights held by the company for little more than 120,000 francs.

 In 1969, with reduced means, Tati created a new production company, CEPEC, to oversee his opportunities in film and TV production.